bbatsov/neocaml/README.md

     M-x package-vc-install <RET> https://github.com/bbatsov/neocaml <RET>

-In Emacs 30 you can you `use-package` to both install the package from GitHub and configure it:
+In Emacs 30 you can use `use-package` to both install the package from GitHub and configure it:

 ``` emacs-lisp